Iron Behind the Velvet - Chapter 1

 follows the trilogy, A Great and Thorough Good

-(setting: Vincent and Catherine are truly, but newly, together and make their home Below in private rooms beyond the stained glass of Vincent's chamber, though Catherine still maintains her home and work Above.
-This story references some characters, images and events from preceding stories - I Carry Your Heart, Marriage Morning and A Great and Thorough Good - indicated with footnotes.)
+(setting: Vincent and Catherine are truly, but newly, together and make their home Below in private rooms beyond the stained glass of Vincent's chamber, though Catherine still maintains her apartment and work Above.
+This story references the characters, images and events from preceding stories - I Carry Your Heart, Marriage Morning and A Great and Thorough Good.
+The story won't make much sense unless you read I Carry Your Heart, at least, first.)

-Iron Behind the Velvet begins a few weeks after the events of The Only Gift.
+Iron Behind the Velvet begins several weeks after the events of The Only Gift.

 ~ Meeting at Night 1